St. Johns Bridge: Design and construction

 The construction of the bridge began a month before the stock market crash of 1929 and provided many county residents with employment during the Great Depression.
-Because of its proximity to the Swan Island Municipal Airport, some government officials wanted the bridge painted yellow with black stripes.
+Because of its proximity to the Swan Island Municipal Airport, some government officials wanted the bridge painted yellow with black stripes for higher visibility from the air.
 County officials waited until St. Patrick's Day, 1931, to announce that it would be painted green.
+The bridge is named for the community at its east end, St. Johns, which was originally an independent city but was annexed by Portland in 1915.

-Dedication of the bridge was put off for one month to make it the centerpiece of the 23rd annual Rose Festival.
-It was dedicated on June 13, 1931, and during the ceremony, the bridge engineer, David B. Steinman, said:
+Dedication of the St. Johns bridge was delayed for one month to make it the centerpiece of the 23rd annual Rose Festival.
+The bridge was dedicated on June 13, 1931, and during the ceremony, bridge engineer, David B. Steinman, said:

 A challenge and an opportunity to create a structure of enduring beauty in the God-given wondrous background was offered us when were asked to design the bridge.
 It is the most beautiful bridge in the world, we feel.